-The voting securities of the Company consist solely of its shares of common stock, \$1.00 par value ("Common Stock"), 3,247,378 of which were issued and outstanding and entitled to vote at the close of business on March 25, 1997, the record date for the Annual Meeting.
+The voting securities of the Company consist solely of its shares of common stock, \$1.00 par value ("Common Stock"), 5,591,598 of which were issued and outstanding and entitled to vote at the close of business on March 23, 1998, the record date for the Annual Meeting.
 Each holder of record of shares of Common Stock at the record date is entitled to one vote for each share held on every matter submitted to the Annual Meeting.
-The election of two Class II directors will be determined by a plurality of the shares represented and entitled to vote at the Annual Meeting.
-Broker votes, absent directions to the contrary from beneficial holders, will be voted for the election of the nominees of the Board of Directors.
+The election of one Class III director will be determined by a plurality of the shares represented and entitled to vote at the Annual Meeting.
+Broker votes, absent directions to the contrary from beneficial holders, will be voted for the election of the nominee of the Board of Directors.
 Any other business properly brought before the Annual Meeting will be determined by a majority of the shares represented and entitled to vote at the Annual Meeting.
 An automated system administered by the Company's transfer agent will be used to tabulate the votes.
 Broker non-votes will be counted for purposes of determining whether a quorum is present for the meeting.
-Broker votes, absent directions to the contrary from beneficial holders, will be voted for the election of the nominees of the Board of Directors.

 Shares of Common Stock cannot be voted at the Annual Meeting unless the holder of record is represented by proxy or present at the meeting in person.
 The enclosed proxy is a means by which a stockholder may authorize the voting of his shares at the Annual Meeting.
 When the stockholder has properly executed and delivered the proxy, the shares represented thereby will be voted in accordance with the instructions thereon.
-The enclosed proxy may be revoked by the stockholder giving it at any time before it is exercised, either in person at the meeting, by written notice to the secretary of the Company or by delivery of any later-dated proxy.
+The enclosed proxy may be revoked by the stockholder giving it at any time before it is exercised, either in person at the meeting, by written notice to the Secretary of the Company or by delivery of any later-dated proxy.

-ELECTION OF DIRECTORS
+ELECTION OF DIRECTOR

 The Company's Certificate of Incorporation provides that the Board of Directors shall be divided into three classes, such classes to be as nearly equal in number as possible.
 On January 3, 1995, in accordance with provisions of the Agreement and Plan of Merger dated October 5, 1994 (as amended) (the "Merger Agreement") by and among the Company, HMM Corporation (a wholly owned subsidiary of the Company) and Harlan Electric Company ("Harlan"), the Board of Directors amended the bylaws of the Company to provide that the number of directors which shall constitute the whole Board of Directors be increased from four to five and elected Mr. John M. Harlan as a Class I director to become the fifth director of the Company.
 Mr. Harlan was re-elected by stockholders at the 1996 annual meeting of stockholders.
-The Board of Directors, currently consists of two Class I directors (whose terms expire at the 1999 annual meeting of stockholders), two Class III directors (whose terms shall expire at the Annual Meeting) and one Class III director (whose term shall expire at the 1998 annual meeting of stockholders).
+The Board of Directors currently consists of two Class I directors (whose terms expire at the 1999 annual meeting of stockholders), two Class II directors (whose terms shall expire at the 2000 Annual Meeting) and one Class III director (whose term expires at the Annual Meeting).

-The Board of Directors has nominated Mr. Allan E. Bulley, Jr. and Mr. Bide L. Thomas for election as Class II directors at the Annual Meeting.
-Mr. Bulley and Mr. Thomas are the incumbent Class II directors.
-It is intended that shares represented by properly executed proxies will be voted at the Annual Meeting, in the absence of contrary instructions, for the election of Mr. Bulley and Mr. Thomas as Class II directors.
-Should either or both Mr. Bulley or Mr. Thomas be unavailable for election for any reason, such proxies will be voted for a substitute or substitutes nominated by the Board of Directors.
+The Board of Directors has nominated Mr. Charles M. Brennan III for election as a Class III director at the Annual Meeting.
+Mr. Brennan is the incumbent Class III director.
+It is intended that shares represented by properly executed proxies will be voted at the Annual Meeting, in the absence of contrary instructions, for the election of Mr. Brennan as the Class III director.
+Should Mr. Brennan be unavailable for election for any reason, such proxies will be voted for a substitute nominated by the Board of Directors.